A Systematic Case for Adventist Engagement in Christian Benevolence

-To address these questions, we turn to Matthew 25:31-46.
+To address these questions, we turn to Matthew 25:31–46.
 In this narrative is presented an account of judgment where one’s involvement in Christian Benevolence is central.
-As is stated in Romans chapter 2, “And thinkest thou this, O man, … that thou shalt escape the judgment of God?… Who will render to every man according to his deeds…” (verses 3 and 6).
+As is stated in Romans chapter 2, “And thinkest thou this, O man, … that thou shalt escape the judgment of God?… Who will render to every man according to his deeds…” (vv.
+3, 6).
 Clearly, God judges men by their deeds.
-And yet, this is contrasted in the very next chapter that, “…by the deeds of the law there shall no flesh be justified in his sight…” Romans 3:20.
-So there is an apparent breach between the standard of judgment – our works – and our ability to reach that standard – keeping the law.
+And yet, this is contrasted in the very next chapter that, “…by the deeds of the law there shall no flesh be justified in his sight…” (Rom.
+3:20).
+So there is an apparent breach between the standard of judgment—our works—and our ability to reach that standard—keeping the law.
 It is the classic faith/works debate.
 A debate for which Jesus is the answer.

 When Christ rewards the sheep on His right hand, in Matthew 25, for their acts of Christian Benevolence, they respond with incredulity, “Lord, when saw we thee an hungred, and fed thee?
 Or thirsty, and gave thee drink?
 When saw we thee a stranger and took thee in, or naked and clothed thee?
-Or when saw we thee sick, or in prison, and came unto thee?” (vs 37-39).
-Apparently, their service was not motivated by a desire for reward or recognition because they performed these acts in anonymity and to the “least of these…” (vs 40).
+Or when saw we thee sick, or in prison, and came unto thee?”
+(Matt.
+25:37–39).
+Apparently, their service was not motivated by a desire for reward or recognition because they performed these acts in anonymity and to the “least of these…” (Matt.
+25:40).
 Their behavior was driven by their character rather than by any other external motivator.